AkanshDivker/polyengine/README.md

 PolyEngine is a Python application that takes over the compile process for C/C++ applications.
 It's main purpose is to apply polymorphic code into designated code segments to protect against reverse engineering and analysis.
 It also applies secure compile time string encryption.

-This is part of a term project for the Software Security (COSE451) class at Korea University.
+This is part of a creative term project for the Software Security (COSE451) class at Korea University.

 **Coverage**
 - Code obfuscation